kiflay/kiflay.github.io/about.md

 			My name is Kiflay Teweldebrhane Yimesgen -
 			<br/>
 			<br/>
 			I graduated from Queen Mary University of London with an M.Eng in Electronic Engineering.
-Currently I am working as Web developer at <a href="http://www.attraqt.com/" title="ATTRAQT"> ATTRAQT </a> in London.
+Currently I am working as Web developer at <a href="http://www.attraqt.com/" target="new" title="ATTRAQT"> ATTRAQT </a> in London.
 			<br/>
 			I mostly develop web applications using .NET technologies, C# especially.
 I also develop interactive interfaces with JavaScript using standard practices, patterns and protocols.
 I am currently learning Ruby on Rails.